 Analytical code should be thoroughly annotated with comments.
-Comments embedded within code serve as metadata for that code, substantially increasing its usefulness.
-Comments should contain enough information for an informed stranger to easily understand what the code does, but not so much that sorting through comments becomes a chore.
-Code comments can be tested by a friend who is knowledgeable about the general area of research but is not a project collaborator.
-In most scripting languages, the first few lines of a script should include a description of what the script does and who wrote it at the top, followed by small blocks that import data, packages, and external functions.
-Analytical code then follows those sections, and sections should be demarcated using a consistent protocol and sufficient comments to explain what function each section of code performs.
+Comments embedded 267 within code serve as metadata for that code, substantially increasing its usefulness.
+Comments 268 should contain enough information for an informed stranger to easily understand what the code 269 does, but not so much that sorting through comments is a chore.
+Code comments can be tested for 270 this balance by a friend who is knowledgeable about the general area of research but is not a 271 project collaborator.
+In most scripting languages, the first few lines of a script should include a 272 description of what the script does and who wrote it, followed by small blocks that import data, 273 packages, and external functions.
+Data cleaning and analytical code then follows those sections, 274 and sections are demarcated using a consistent protocol and sufficient comments to explain what 275 function each section of code performs.
+276

 Following a clean, consistent coding style makes code easier to read.
-Many well-known organizations (e.g., RStudio, Google) offer style guidelines for software code that were developed by many expert coders.
-Researchers should take advantage of these while keeping in mind that all style guides are subjective to some extent.
-Researchers should work to develop a style that works for them.
-This includes using a consistent naming convention (e.g., camelCase or snake_case) to name objects and embedding meaningful information in object names (e.g., using "mat" as a suffix for objects to denote matrices or "df" to denote data frames).
-Code should also be written in relatively short lines and grouped into blocks, as our brains process narrow columns of data more easily than longer ones.
+Many well-known 277 organizations (e.g., RStudio, Google) offer style guidelines for software code that were developed 278 by many expert coders.
+Researchers should take advantage of these while keeping in mind that all 279 style guides are subjective to some extent.
+Researchers should work to develop a style that works 280 for them.
+This includes using a consistent naming convention (e.g., camelCase or snake_case) 281 to name objects and embedding meaningful information in object names (e.g., using "mat" as a 282 suffix for objects to denote matrices or "df" to denote data frames).
+Code should also be written 283 in relatively short lines and grouped into blocks, as our brains process narrow columns of data 284 more easily than longer ones (Martin, 2009).
 Blocks of code also keep related tasks together and can function like paragraphs to make code more comprehensible.

 There are several ways to prevent coding mistakes and make code easier to use.
-First, researchers should automate repetitive tasks.
-For example, if a set of analysis steps are being used repeatedly, those steps can be saved as a function and loaded at the top of the script.
-This reduces the size of a script and eliminates the possibility of accidentally altering some part of a function so that it works differently in different locations within a script.
-Similarly, researchers can use loops to make code more efficient by performing the same task on multiple values or objects in series (though researchers should keep in mind that nesting too many loops inside one another can quickly make code incomprehensible).
-A third way to reduce mistakes is to reduce the number of hard-coded values that must be changed to replicate analyses on a different data set.
-It is often best to read in the data file(s) and set parameters at the beginning of a script, so that those variable names can be used throughout the rest of the script.
-When operating on new data, these variables can then be changed once at the beginning of a script rather than multiple times in locations littered throughout the script.
+First, 287 researchers should automate repetitive tasks.
+For example, if a set of analysis steps are being used 288 repeatedly, those steps can be saved as a function and loaded at the top of the script.
+This reduces 289 the size of a script and eliminates the possibility of accidentally altering some part of a function 290 so that it works differently in different locations within a script.
+Similarly, researchers can use 291 loops to make code more efficient by performing the same task on multiple values or objects in 292 series (though it is also important to note that nesting too many loops inside one another can 293 quickly make code incomprehensible).
+A third way to reduce mistakes is to reduce the number of 294 hard-coded values that must be changed to replicate analyses on an updated or new data set.
+It is 295 often best to read in the data file(s) and assign parameter values at the beginning of a script, so 296 that those variables can then be used throughout the rest of the script.
+When operating on new 297 data, these variables can then be changed once at the beginning of a script rather than multiple 298 times in locations littered throughout the script.
+299